CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Blobs_List.md

 ### Description of Blob (Steps)

 1. Sets the ADCS SD logging config to stop primary logging (in case it wasn't stopped yet).
-2. Lists all files on the ADCS SD card.
+2. Walks the ADCS SD card's file list, keeping the pointer at the last (highest-index) entry.
-3. Determine's the latest file, by index, on the SD card.
-4. Checks if that file has "is_busy_updating = true".
-Returns error code 96 if it does.
-5. Checks if that file is already downloaded/transfered into the `ADCS/` directory.
-If it is not yet downloaded, it downloads it.
+3. Checks if that file is already downloaded/transfered into the `ADCS/` directory.
+If it is not yet downloaded, it downloads it from SD card into LittleFS.
 Otherwise, it does nothing.
-6. Starts the bulk downlink process to download the file.
+4. Starts the bulk downlink process to download the file.
-7. Sends a telecommand response with the file name, size, hash, and crc16.
+5. Sends a telecommand response with the file name, size, SHA256 hash, crc16, and file date.

 ### Notes

-1. Likely doesn't work if there are more than 70 files on the SD card.
-It's the way it has to be.
-2. You MUST stop the ADCS SD logging before running this command.
+1. You should stop the ADCS SD logging before running this command.

 ### Example Usage

 To transfer and downlink the latest file on the ADCS SD card, run:

 ```
-CTS1+exec_blob_from_fs(blobs/adcs_get_latest_sd_file_v1.blob,0,0)!
+CTS1+exec_blob_from_fs(blobs/adcs_get_latest_sd_file_v2.blob,0,0)!
 ```

 ## `blobs/gnss_bestxyzb_ring_v1.blob`